SimonSubokLee/ston-docs-son/admin/getting_started.rst

 OS Configuration
 ====================================

-Standard installation is good enough.
+Default OS installation is enough.
-STON works great with the standard 64bit Linux(Cent 6.2 or higher, Ubuntu 10.04 or higher), and it does not rely on any packages.
+STON works on the 64-bit Linux(CentOS 6.2 or higher, Ubuntu 10.04 or higher), and does not require any particular package.

 .. _getting-started-install: